The Walnut Growers Forum has been established to facilitate discussion for all AGW MIS stakeholders. Use the link to navigate there.

 This author has regretfully watched the developments in following MIS:

-- AGW Walnuts – started with a Gunns appointed Responsible Entity (RE) and then transferred to AGW Ltd a subsidiary of Webster Ltd. Growers are being held to an onerous contract, while Webster buy the full harvest annually at a sale price significantly discounted to that available in the open market.
+- AGW Walnuts – MIS schemes were originally administered by Gunns Plantations as Responsible Entity (RE), and then by AGW Funds Management, a subsidiary of Webster Ltd. Growers were held to an onerous contract, while Webster bought the full annual harvest at a price seemingly discounted to that available in the open market.
+Independent pricing reviews were never made available for verification by growers.
+In May 2019 growers, under financial and governance duress voted to terminate the schemes, and 15 years of harvest rights were transferred to Webster.

 - Gunns Plantations Forestry – growers assets were pooled with Gunns Ltd assets and sold with them.
 The final distribution was well below market valuation and growers subsidised the liability of the parent.
 The companies were not cross-collateralised.
 Unsold asset category(s) received large portions of the sale, state actors leasing crown land prevented sales and contested grower returns, and the court proceeding is yet to move from directions hearings to action against those accountable for the collapse of the parent.